 Termination by the Company for Cause or by the Executive Voluntarily.
-If the NEO's employment is terminated by the Company for cause or the NEO terminates employment for any reason other than as described above or, if applicable, by reason of retirement as described below (and not in connection with a change in control) then the NEO's unvested or unearned RSUs and PSUs would terminate upon termination of employment.
+If the NEO's employment is terminated by the Company for cause or the NEO terminates employment for any reason other than as described above or, if applicable, by reason of retirement as described below (and not in connection with a change in control) then the NEO's unvested or unearned RSUs and PSUs would be forfeited upon termination of employment.

-Termination in Connection With a Change in Control
+Change in Control